 - work effectively both in a group and individually, demonstrating self-direction and autonomy in planning and implementing tasks at professional and postgraduate level.

-Here, we will consider ways in which plans and development frameworks are translated into sustainable realities through an understanding of development management and appeals, urban design, environmental assessment, financial appraisal, regeneration practices, partnerships, and equality and diversity objectives.
+This module explores ways in which strategic plans and development frameworks can be transformed into a sustainable reality.
+The module develops an understanding of the legal, regulatory and policy framework governing land and property development in the UK, development management and appeals, environmental assessment, financial appraisal, regeneration practices, partnerships, community empowerment, equality and diversity objectives.

 AssessmentOur assessment methods are diverse and are designed to enable you to demonstrate your deepening knowledge and understanding of your subject.
 They will also enable you to gain confidence and experience in different methods of presentation of planning material.
 Our assessment methods include coursework and oral presentation, which may be either individually prepared or undertaken through group work or by formal examination.